yiffyrusdev/PushedSSD1306/README.md

 ## Motivation

-There are many nice, shiny and beautiful lcd libraries for avr/esp32 etc.
+There are many nice, shiny and beautiful led libraries for avr/esp32 etc.

 But I wanted to use one library for all combinations of board+I2Clibrary+platform